shivgithub2005/Data-Science-Projects/README.md

 # 2. Churn Prediction using Logistic Regression
 This project aims to predict customer churn using logistic regression.
 Customer churn refers to the phenomenon where customers stop using a company's products or services.
 By identifying potential churners, businesses can take proactive measures to retain their customers, ultimately improving customer satisfaction and increasing revenue

+# Credit Card Fraud Detection using Logistic Regression
+This project aims to detect credit card fraud using logistic regression.
+By analyzing transaction data, we can identify potentially fraudulent activities and minimize financial loss for cardholders and banks.